-- a public service pension scheme defined in section 1(1) of the Pension Schemes Act 1993 (schemes established by a public authority for civil servants, armed forces, health service workers, teachers, judiciary, police, firefighters and local government workers) - a master trust scheme authorised by TPR and published on their list a master trust scheme is an occupational pension scheme as defined in Part 1 of the Pension Schemes Act 2017 or the Pension Schemes Act (Northern Ireland) 2021 and listed by TPR in accordance with section 13(1) of those Acts. - a collective defined contribution scheme (CDC) authorised by TPR and published on their list - a CDC scheme is a new type of employee retirement provision defined in Part 1 or Part 2 of the Pension Schemes Act 2021 and listed by TPR in accordance with sections 26(1) or 77(1) of that Act.
+- a public service pension scheme defined in section 1(1) of the Pension Schemes Act 1993 (schemes established by a public authority for civil servants, armed forces, health service workers, teachers, judiciary, police, firefighters and local government workers) - a master trust scheme authorised by TPR and published on their list a master trust scheme is an occupational pension scheme as defined in Part 1 of the Pension Schemes Act 2017 or the Pension Schemes Act (Northern Ireland) 2021 and listed by TPR in accordance with section 13(1) of those Acts. - a collective defined contribution scheme (CDC) authorised by TPR and published on their list a CDC scheme is a new type of employee retirement provision defined in Part 1 or Part 2 of the Pension Schemes Act 2021 and listed by TPR in accordance with sections 26(1) or 77(1) of that Act CDC schemes are expected to be launched in 2022 at which time.
 Where a pension scheme is divided into sections and the transfer is into a section that is a CDC, the receiving scheme means the CDC section of the divided pension scheme.